 5. Canadians are more concerned about their health

-Following an age of overconsumption, people want to eat healthier, proactively take care of their health and fight stress.
+People want to eat healthier, proactively take care of their health and fight stress.

 You have to be able to quickly pivot to adjust your value proposition.